Underwood-Inc/rituals/docs/README_MOD.md

    - Launch Minecraft with Fabric profile

 3. **Done!**
-   - The datapack and resourcepack are automatically loaded
+   - The datapack is automatically loaded
    - Works for any world (new or existing)
    - No additional configuration needed